ytiurin/downscale/README.md

 })
 ```

-### Using callback function insted of [`Promise`](https://developer.mozilla.org/en-US/docs/Web/API/Promise "The Promise interface represents a proxy for a value not necessarily known at its creation time.
+### Using callback function instead of `Promise`
+Sometimes [`Promise`](https://developer.mozilla.org/en-US/docs/Web/API/Promise "The Promise interface represents a proxy for a value not necessarily known at its creation time.
 It allows you to associate handlers to an asynchronous action's eventual success or failure.
-This lets asynchronous methods return values like synchronous methods: instead of the final value, the asynchronous method returns a promise of having a value at some point in the future.")
-Sometimes `Promise` can cause a significant delay from time of resolving to time of calling the resolve callback.
+This lets asynchronous methods return values like synchronous methods: instead of the final value, the asynchronous method returns a promise of having a value at some point in the future.") can cause a significant delay from time of resolving to time of calling the resolve callback.
 You can pass a callback function that executes right after the result is produced.
 ```javascript
 downscale(imageURL, 400, 400,
 function(dataURL) {